Traditional Croatian Names for Girls (and Their Meanings)

 I was personally expecting these names to be similar to Romanian names, for example, due to the proximity of the two countries, but in reality there are just a few common names.
 Interesting.

 Either way, Croatian names are unique and sound really nice as they draw inspiration from all regions around the country.
+If you want to check out male Croatian names, I’ve got you covered as well: here’s my full list of traditional Croatian boy names.

 What are the most common Croatian girl names?